wp-plugins/synved-shortcodes/readme.txt

 10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.5.4 =
+* Added link_common shortcode to link to common built-in WordPress pages

+= 1.5.3 =
+* Add ability to collapse all sections by default
+* Ensure log function is not called if not present
+* Fix styles for 2012 theme

 = 1.5.2 =
 * Prevent some conflicts with other plugins